BrilworksarrowBlogarrowProduct Engineering

 For example, a chatbot might confidently provide a made-up answer to a question, or a text generation model might invent details that were not present in the original data.
 Hallucinations occur because the model predicts based on patterns it learned during training rather than verifying the accuracy of the information.

-17. Generative models
+17. Generative Models in AI

 Generative mode s are a type of AI that creates new data similar to the data they were trained on.
 They learn the underlying patterns and structures of the training data and use this knowledge to produce new, similar instances.
 For example, a generative model trained on text data can make new sentences or paragraphs that mimic the style and content of the original text.